 All in all, we’d say more product companies choose story points while outsourcers tend to lean towards hours.

 Companies working with a fixed price model usually go for hours-based estimation.
 Teams that prefer Scrum often choose story points, as they literally were born from Scrum and are native to this methodology.

 In our years of experience, we’ve come to see it this way:

 If accurately estimating the launch date is more important than fitting the budget, go for story points.

 If the budget is more important than an accurate launch date, consider hours.

 Story points are highly convenient for development teams working on long projects where monitoring velocity will make a difference.

 Hours are important for clients who worry about squeezing into their budget.
 Also, hours make more sense for short-term projects.

 The complexity-based system is still fairly young, as is Scrum itself, and it’s still developing.
-Combining both estimation models and working out a system to quickly change each story point to hours provides benefits of both models while minimizing the drawbacks.
+Combining both story points and hours estimation models and working out a system to quickly change each story point to hours provides benefits of both models while minimizing the drawbacks.